mcsimps2/RedPanda/README.md

 ### `findByID(id: string, options: {populate?: string[], populateAll?: boolean})`
 Returns the document corresponding to the given ID.
 Returns `null` if no such document is found in the collection.
 The options can be used to automatically populate any foreign keys/references to documents in other collections.  `populate` takes an array of fields to populate; it can also populate nested foreign references using the dot notation.
 If `populateAll` is specified, then all foreign fields will be populated.
 If `populateAll` is true, this is done recursively; if it is false, it is only done at the very top-level non-recursively.
+For more information on populating foreign keys through a $lookup and JOIN like methodology, see [Foreign Key Attributes ($lookup and JOIN)](#foreign-key-attributes-lookup-and-join).

 Example:
 ```